summerela/intro_programming_python/Module2/README.md

     Summer|Rae|Seattle|98103
     ```

-0. Unfortunately, this script is supposed to output a slightly nice formatted table structure.
+0. Unfortunately, this script is supposed to output a slightly nicer formatted table structure.
 How might you modify the
 last part of the script to produce output that looks sorta like one of the options below?

     ```bash